hanleyc01/energy-based-am-presentation/README.md

 # energy-based-am-presentation

-Code and figures for my lab presentation on Energy-based Associative memories
+Code and figures for my lab presentation on Energy-based Associative memories.
+Implementation of Energy-based Associative Memories comes from [Krotov et al. (2025)](https://tutorial.amemory.net/).
+Please check out this tutorial and associated notebooks.
+It is very wonderful.

 # Figures